alexmclain/PROBE/README.md

 # Introduction

-This repository contains the R software tools to run the PaRtitiOned empirical Bayes Ecm (PROBE) algorithm.
-We give a brief explanation of the method below.
-For more details see McLain, Zgodic, and Bondell (2022).
+This repository contains the R software tools to run the PaRtitiOned empirical Bayes Ecm (PROBE) and Heteroscedastic PROBE (H-PROBE) algorithms.
+We give a brief explanation of the PROBE algorithm below.
+For more details see McLain, Zgodic, and Bondell (2025) and Zgodic et al. (2023).
+The folders `Drug Response Example` and `Simulation functions` contain reproducible examples for the PROBE algorithm only.
+Similar folders for H-PROBE are under development.

 Minimal prior assumptions on the parameters are used through the use of plug-in empirical Bayes estimates of hyperparameters.
 Efficient maximum